 The plants I track in my Colorado garden.

-Light: Mostly part-shade to deep shade.
+Light: 2020 – 30% sun, 70% part-shade to deep shade.
 Looking out my patio I face northwest and the majority of the yard is shaded by numerous trees throughout the day.
-The most sunny spot is it the Northwest tip of the yard where I have my flower and vegetable garden.
+The most sunny spot is it the North-central strip of the yard where I have my flower and vegetable garden.
 The majority of the yard would be considered partial shade to full shade.
 The shady areas are mostly dry shade due to a lack of irrigation under most of the trees.
 On the southern side of the house is sunny where a pollinator’s garden resides.

 Soil: Amended Clay

 2020 The prairie part deux

 - Cerastium Tomentosum ( Snow in Summer )

 - Schizachyrium scoparium (Little bluestem)